Singapore probing Noble Group for false statements, disclosure breaches

-SINGAPORE (Reuters) - Singapore authorities said on Tuesday that they are investigating Noble Group Ltd (NOBG.SI) for suspected false and misleading statements and breaches of disclosure requirements under the city-state’s laws.
+SINGAPORE, Nov 20 (Reuters) - Singapore authorities said on Tuesday that they are investigating Noble Group Ltd for suspected false and misleading statements and breaches of disclosure requirements under the city-state’s laws.

 Authorities are also looking into potential non-compliance with accounting standards by Noble’s wholly-owned subsidiary, Noble Resources International, the Commercial Affairs Department of the Singapore Police Force, the Monetary Authority of Singapore and the Accounting and Corporate Regulatory Authority said in a joint statement.